kmc6123/Mp3_Player-python/README.md

 I created this application as a fun personal project

 Requirements:
-*To use the player you must install the pygame library
+*To use the player you must install the pygame module

 Install pygame via command line: pip3 install pygame